Engaged Humanities Mellon Grant

 Wake Forest College provides funding to support and enhance the professional activities and growth of teacher-scholars.
 Development funds are organized to support the various phases of project development and completion.
 Please see descriptions below to discern the fund most appropriate to the needs of your project.
 Awards from all funds are competitive.
-Proposals are reviewed twice annually (once per semester) by a Faculty Funding Committee appointed and chaired by the Associate Dean for Faculty in the College.
+Proposals are reviewed twice annually (once per semester) by a Faculty Funding Committee appointed and chaired by the Associate Dean for Research, Scholarship, and Creativity.
 Award announcements are typically shared within one month of the submission deadline.
 Proposals for projects involving travel should therefore be submitted during the semester preceding the intended travel.
 All proposals must be accompanied by a supporting letter from the departmental chair.

 - Workshops or symposia: support for acquisition of specialized skills or knowledge of new methods, theories or technologies that will enhance teaching research or creative activities